 The movement science option is designed for students interested in health-related careers such as physical therapy, occupational therapy, physician’s assistant, cardiac rehabilitation or pre-medicine.
 It provides training in areas such as biomechanics, exercise physiology, sport psychology, neuroscience, sport history and sport philosophy to understand the use of movement for prevention and diagnosis of chronic diseases, as well as rehabilitation and treatment.

 The exercise science option has two areas of emphasis: business and science.
 The business emphasis includes courses in kinesiology and basic business skills such as accounting, marketing and management.
-Completion of this emphasis can help students complete a minor in business.
 This unique combination of classes will provide the knowledge and skills for graduates to compete for employment in corporate fitness, sports management, private fitness clubs, community-based fitness organizations, and hospital and university settings.
 Graduates may choose to operate their own fitness training, wellness consulting company, or pursue additional education for upper-level degrees.